-In order for a student to transfer from other Ohio universities into the preprofessional division of any of the baccalaureate programs of the College of Pharmacy or change from another college within The University of Toledo to the College of Pharmacy, the student must have a higher education cumulative grade point average (GPA) of at least 2.7 (this is based on all letter grades attained at all institutions of higher learning and uses the point average scale of A equaling 4 points), be in good standing at the university, and be eligible to return.
-Evaluation of transcripts from other institutions is not done until a student is admitted to the College of Pharmacy must have a cumulative higher education GPA of 2.7, be in good standing at the university, and be eligible to return GPA of 2.7, be in good standing at the university, and be eligible to return to the college of pharmacy previously attended.
-Transfer students who wish to apply to the professional division must have been enrolled in The University of Toledo College of Pharmacy and registered for 16 semester hours (a letter grade must be received in each course) prior to application to the professional division.
+In order for a student to transfer from other Ohio universities into the preprofessional division of any of the baccalaureate programs of the College of Pharmacy and Pharmaceutical Sciences or change from another college within The University of Toledo to the College of Pharmacy and Pharmaceutical Sciences, the student must have a higher education cumulative grade point average (GPA) of at least 2.7 (this is based on all letter grades attained at all institutions of higher learning and uses the point average scale of A equaling 4 points), be in good standing at the university, and be eligible to return.
+Evaluation of transcripts from other institutions is not done until a student is admitted to the College of Pharmacy and Pharmaceutical Sciences.
+The student may be required to take placement tests in chemistry and/or algebra.
+A student who has attended another Ohio College of Pharmacy and Pharmaceutical Sciences previously attended.
+Transfer students who wish to apply to the professional division must have been enrolled in The University of Toledo College of Pharmacy and Pharmaceutical Sciences and registered for 16 semester hours (a letter grade must be received in each course) prior to application to the professional division.

 Students with course work from non-Ohio institutions will be evaluated on an individual basis.
 After a student is admitted, the student may be asked to supply nonreturnable college catalogs so that course equivalencies can be determined.
-The student also may be required to take placement tests in English, chemistry and/or algebra.
+The student also may be required to take placement tests in chemistry and/or algebra.
 Transfer students are only admitted to the preprofessional division of the B.S.P.S. or the Pharm.
 D. programs.
 For a transfer student to be accepted into the second year of the program, all criteria and prerequisites for second-year class standing must be met.
 Second-year class standing begins only in the fall semester.